Helena, mother of Constantine I: Marriage to Constantius

 It is unknown where she first met Constantius.
 The historian Timothy Barnes has suggested that Constantius, while serving under Emperor Aurelian, could have met her while stationed in Asia Minor for the campaign against Zenobia.
-A legend has it that upon meeting they were wearing identical silver bracelets; Constantius saw her as his divinely-sent soulmate.
+A legend has it that upon meeting they were wearing identical silver bracelets.
 Barnes calls attention to an epitaph at Nicomedia of one of Aurelian's protectors, which could indicate the emperor's presence in the Bithynian region soon after AD 270.
 The precise legal nature of the relationship between Helena and Constantius is also unknown.
 The sources are equivocal on the point, sometimes calling Helena Constantius' "wife", and sometimes, following the dismissive propaganda of Constantine's rival Maxentius, calling her his "concubine".
 Jerome, perhaps confused by the vague terminology of his own sources, manages to do both.

 Some scholars, such as the historian Jan Drijvers, assert that Constantius and Helena were joined in a common-law marriage, a cohabitation recognized in fact but not in law.
 Others, like Timothy Barnes, assert that Constantius and Helena were joined in an official marriage, on the grounds that the sources claiming an official marriage are more reliable.

 Helena gave birth to the future emperor Constantine I on 27 February of an uncertain year soon after 270 (probably around 272).
 At the time, she was in Naissus (Niš, Serbia).
 In order to obtain a wife more consonant with his rising status, Constantius divorced Helena some time before 289, when he married Theodora, Maximian's daughter under his command.
 The narrative sources date the marriage to 293, when Constantius was appointed caesar (heir-apparent) of Maximian, but the Latin panegyric of 289 refers to the new couple as already married.
 Helena and her son were dispatched to the court of Diocletian at Nicomedia, where Constantine grew to be a member of the inner circle.
 Helena never remarried and lived for a time in obscurity, though close to her only son, who had a deep regard and affection for her.